-Health Ventures has guaranteed the loan limited to its pro rata interest.
-In addition, the Hospital has entered into an agreement with M&T Bank to guarantee Health Ventures' commitment for this loan.
+Health Ventures guaranteed the M&T Bank loan limited to its pro rata interest.
+However, it has not guaranteed any portion of the BB&T Bank loan.

 Scheduled principal repayments on long-term debt for the years ending June 30 are as follows: